How To Use Aromatherapy To Make Your Furry Friends Happier?

 Before you use aromatherapy

-Before you use essential oils on your pet, check with your vet.
+Before you use essential oils on your pet, make sure to check with your Veterinarian.
 Some breeds have ultra-senses of sight, and of smell.
 If your dog has allergies, the vet may instruct you to introduce the oil slowly and to use one oil at a time until you are sure of how the dog will react.

 Go slowly